 And, this post comes "très à propos" (very appropriately, if you prefer), as all the Wine Critics and Wine Magazines are releasing their BEST OF and/or TOP 100 Wines of the Year 2020 (1).

-The reason why I'm on the fence is that, first of all, tasting wine is very subjective.
+I'm on the fence because, first of all, tasting wine is very subjective.

-And that, secondly, wine is alive!
-Meaning that wine is continuously evolving while ageing in the bottle and even reacts to its immediate surrounding and storage conditions.
+And, secondly: Wine is alive!
+This means that wine continuously changes and evolves while ageing in the bottle and even reacts to its immediate surroundings and storage conditions.

-Like a living being, amongst other things, a wine goes through phases and can rapidly change in terms of aspect, aromas/flavours and taste, depending on:
+Like any living being, amongst other things, a wine goes through phases and can rapidly change in terms of aspect, aromas/flavours and taste, depending on:

 - The intrinsic quality of the wine itself (if it is a bad wine to start with, it usually won't get better),

-- The age and the intrinsic potential of ageing (some wine are not meant or not able to age well),
+- The age and the intrinsic potential of ageing (some wines are not meant or not able to age well),

-- The quality of the vintage of course (not all vintages are good or able to aged well),
+- The quality of the vintage, of course (not all vintages are good or able to age well),

 - The vineyard management and the vinification process (it all starts in the vineyards, then in the cellar, if wrong decisions are made, they will always affect the quality of the wine, one way or another),